Amazon Canada First Novel Award

 Celebrating debut Canadian novelists since 1976

-The First Novel Award, which recognizes the outstanding achievement of a Canadian first-time novelist.
+The Amazon Canada First Novel Award recognizes the outstanding achievement of a Canadian first-time novelist.
 Since 1976, the First Novel Award has launched the careers of some of Canada’s most beloved novelists, including Michael Ondaatje, Joan Barfoot, Joy Kogawa, W. P. Kinsella, Nino Ricci, Rohinton Mistry, Anne Michaels, André Alexis, Michael Redhill, Mary Lawson, Colin McAdam, Joan Thomas, and David Bezmozgis.